 Honors for his distinguished work include being named one of the year’s twelve “Industry Change Makers” by Publisher Weekly and keynoting the American Library Association’s annual national convention.
 He was also named one of the “Out 100” by Out Magazine.

-He's equally at home in fiction (literary novels, commercial fiction, mysteries) and nonfiction (memoir, biography, general nonfiction).
-As an editor and writer he's freelanced for Doubleday, Penguin, Bantam, Basic Books, and Beacon, among others.
+Don is equally experienced and at home in fiction (literary novels, commercial fiction, mysteries) and nonfiction (memoir, biography, general nonfiction).
+Additional areas of expertise are women’s writing, sexuality and gender themes, and multicultural themes.

 “I’ve been working on this book for several years.
 When I finally sought to perfect it I ran across the website book-editors.com.
 Since I am the kind of person that can come up with brilliant ideas and brainstorms in a seemingly endless fashion, I am, by the same token, not an expert in the English language and/or the publishing industry.

 “I submitted my mediocre text to Don.
 At that point it was over 600 pages long in large print.
 When I got the text back Don had miraculously rearranged those pages in order to make the book flow very well, and, in the process Don made me realize that several of the pages were truly not relevant.
 Don is extremely talented, for, not only did he do that for me, on the individual pages, one after another, he was articulate enough to focus on which was irrelevant and draw arrows to pinpoint a particular sentence five pages away to keep the book moving and not change the subject.
 Many times throughout the text Don wrote a specific question which was so appropriate it caused me to add several more pages at that specific point to fill in the gap and naturally continue my explanation.